vsoch/pull-request-action/README.md

           PULL_REQUEST_BRANCH: "master"
 ```

-Make sure to use a [release](https://github.com/vsoch/pull-request-action/releases) instead of a branch for your workflow.
+**Important**: Make sure to use a stable [release](https://github.com/vsoch/pull-request-action/releases) instead of a branch for your workflow.

 ## Environment Variable Inputs